 The SBA defines payroll expenses to include:

-- Compensation (salaries, wages, tips, and commissions) up to $100,000 per employee on an annualized basis
+- Compensation (employee salaries, wages, tips, and commissions) up to $100,000 per employee on an annualized basis

 - Employee benefits, including paid leave and vacation time, group health insurance payments, severance pay, and retirement benefits